 My wife Judy and I have been in Cristian ministry for many years.
 In 2010 God transitioned that ministry from the pastorate to developing Shepherd’s Rest Ministry.
 In the fall of that year we joined FBC, Belton and instantly found our spiritual home.
 Since then we both have been active in the ESL ministry of the church.
 Judy participates in Shoulder to Shoulder while I attend Iron Sharpening Iron on Wednesday mornings.
 I teach Sunday School each week as well.
 When the church established elder leadership, I was amazed to be among the initial group of men to serve.
 I am even more humbled to be asked to return to active service.

-Judy and I moved to Central Texas 20 years ago and we feel blessed every day that we made First Baptist Church Belton our home.
-We joined FBC Belton in November 1998.
-We were delighted to find a strong commitment to doing missions, both locally and worldwide at this church and God used our previous mission experiences and interest in making Jesus known everywhere to draw us here.
-We served for about 10 years here as Mission Service Corps volunteers leading a number of teams in mission activities during that time.
+Judy and I moved to Central Texas 20 years ago and we feel blessed every day that we made First Baptist Belton our home.
+We joined this church in November 1998.
+We were delighted to find a strong commitment to missions, both locally and worldwide, and God used our previous mission experiences and interests in making Jesus known everywhere to draw us here.
+We served for about ten years here as Mission Service Corps volunteers leading a number of teams in mission activities during that time.
 I was privileged to serve as a deacon for about 15 years.
 I continue to serve in mission development at the Bell Baptist Association and both Judy and I remain active in serving in local and international missions and our local disaster relief feeding team.